Johan Bolmsjö's GNU Emacs Configuration

 Make sure that Cairo is used for the GUI in the configure stage or some library dependency is missing.

-Install tree-sitter language grammar files using M-x treesit-install-language-grammar
+Install tree-sitter language grammar files using M-x treesit-install-language-grammar;

 example language names: python, c, cpp.